noders-team/canton-dev-fund/proposals/go-sdks-by-noders.md

 1. **Retroactive funding** for substantial infrastructure work already delivered and already being used by ecosystem teams.
 2. **Forward-looking maintenance funding** at **100,000 CC per month for 6 months** to ensure compatibility, hardening, documentation, educational support, and ecosystem coordination.

-The funding request is based on the following effort breakdown.
+The requested amount reflects both already delivered engineering work and the estimated effort required to keep these libraries production-usable over the next 6 months.

 ### Retroactive development effort